k-nacion/highlights-screensaver/README.md

 * **Linux Mint** – KOReader nightly build
 * **Kindle Paperwhite 5** – KOReader 2025.10

-Other devices may work; testing encouraged.
-Report issues or contribute if possible.
+Other devices may work.
+Testing, bug reports, and contributions are welcome.

 ---

 ⭐ If you enjoy Highlights Screensaver, please consider leaving a star.